bernie-skipole/indi/docs/source/usage/introduction.rst

 Though the INDI protocol is generally used for astronomical instruments, it can work with any instrument if appropriate INDI drivers are available.

-This indiredis package can be imported which gives functions for running a web client connected to an INDI server port, an MQTT server or directly to INDI instrument drivers.
+If this indiredis package is imported it provides functions for running a web client connected to either: an INDI server port; an MQTT server; or directly to INDI instrument drivers.

 If indiredis is run with the python -m option, then the web client is started and connects to an INDI server port.

 This web client uses a redis database to hold instrument values, so a redis instance is needed, generally running on the same host as indiredis.